tayknight/learned_league_flags/README.md

 ```

 ### Installing
 Change the member name and password in logindata.ini.example and rename to logindata.ini.
+If you don't want Google Analytics tracking completely remove the Google line.

 Run the python script in the folder where this is cloned.